 I know all about the talent shortage.
-It’s pervasive in the world of IT staffing, where we’ve seen demand for cyber security and data analytics professionals rise by more than 120% year over year.
+It’s pervasive in the world of IT staffing, where we’ve seen demand for recruiting cyber security and hiring data analytics professionals rise by more than 120% year over year.
 But looking beyond the tech arena, my peers in corporate operations also have a bad habit of complaining there are “no good candidates” to fill in-house jobs.
 They’re wrong.

 Let’s call it the fallacy of experience.
 We’re conditioned to associate work experience with capability.
 But what if we recruit for potential over tenure?
 What if we choose to aggressively build instead of buy top performance?
 It’s not easy, but that’s the path we’ve chosen at S.i.
 Systems.
 I’d love to share some lessons learned from our co-op and internship program.